vvscode/docs/docs/voice/number-administration/reserve-numbers.md

 ---
-title: "Reserve number(s)"
+title: Reserve number(s)
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 To rent numbers, you must first reserve them and then check out.
 This endpoint allows reserving the numbers that you would like to rent.